Housecleaning Tips to Reduce Indoor Allergens and Ease Allergies

-If you have allergies or asthma, there are several things you can do to reduce allergens in your home.
-Some suggestions are to replace carpeting with wood and tile floors, use easily washable curtains on windows, keep windows closed during pollen season, remove clutter and items that collect dust like ornaments, books and magazines, and empty kitchen trash daily.
+If you have allergies or asthma, there are some things you can do to reduce allergens in your home.
+Use easily washable curtains on windows, keep windows closed during pollen season, remove clutter and items that collect dust like ornaments, books and magazines, and empty kitchen trash daily.
+If possible, replace carpeting with wood and tile floors.
 Dust contains most of the allergens in your home, so you should dust weekly.
 Clean bathtubs and showers every month to prevent mold build-up.
 And replace pillows regularly because dust mites can build up inside.
 These are some other things you can do to help reduce allergens in your house.

 What Are Allergies?